 The EU (Future Relationship) Bill is to be considered by both Houses in just one sitting day.
 How unusual is such an expedited timetable and how much time will parliamentarians really have to look at the Bill?
 How will MPs participate in proceedings given Covid-19 restrictions?
 And how will proceedings, particularly the amendment process, work on the day?

-This briefing was written by Dr Ruth Fox (Director).
+Dr Ruth Fox

 On 30 December 2020 both Houses of Parliament are being recalled from recess to consider a Bill that will give legal effect in the UK to the Trade and Cooperation Agreement reached with the EU on Christmas Eve.
 The intention is for the EU (Future Relationship) Bill to pass through all its scrutiny stages in both Houses in just one sitting day.
 This will be unusually quick scrutiny of a Bill even by the standards of expedited, fast-track legislation (also known as emergency legislation).
 The scrutiny process will also be more complicated than usual – particularly at the amending stages – as a result of virtual/hybrid proceedings in both Houses and the retention of proxy voting in the House of Commons.

 It is not unusual for legislation to be fast-tracked through both Houses.
 However, we think the last time a Bill went through both Houses on the same day was in 2007 (during the 2006-07 parliamentary session).
 House of Commons Library data, supplemented by our own research and analysis, shows that since the start of the 1979-80 session:

-- 117 Bills have passed through all their scrutiny stages – Second Reading, Committee, Report, and Third Reading – in the House of Commons in just one sitting day (excluding Finance, Consolidation, Supply and Appropriation Acts, which are subject to their own expedited process).
+117 Bills have passed through all their scrutiny stages – Second Reading, Committee, Report, and Third Reading – in the House of Commons in just one sitting day (excluding Finance, Consolidation, Supply and Appropriation Acts, which are subject to their own expedited process).

-- 14 Bills have been presented and had their First Reading in the House of Commons on the same sitting day as Second Reading and all subsequent scrutiny stages.
+14 Bills have been presented and had their First Reading in the House of Commons on the same sitting day as Second Reading and all subsequent scrutiny stages.

 Since the start of the 2006-07 session (when data is more readily accessible):

-- The House of Commons has considered all scrutiny stages of a Bill (Second Reading to Third Reading) in a single sitting day on 37 occasions.
+the House of Commons has considered all scrutiny stages of a Bill (Second Reading to Third Reading) in a single sitting day on 37 occasions.

-- The House of Lords has put just 22 of these Bills through all their scrutiny stages in just one sitting day (but seven of these Bills concerned Northern Ireland in the 2017-19 session, and 3 of these 7 Bills were considered on the same day in March 2018).
+the House of Lords has put just 22 of these Bills through all their scrutiny stages in just one sitting day (but seven of these Bills concerned Northern Ireland in the 2017-19 session, and 3 of these 7 Bills were considered on the same day in March 2018).
 In the other cases, the Upper House opted for two or three sitting days for scrutiny.

-- On only one occasion – 27 March 2007 – have both the Commons and Lords considered all stages of a Bill on the same sitting day.
+on only one occasion – 27 March 2007 – have both the Commons and Lords considered all stages of a Bill on the same sitting day.
 The Northern Ireland (St Andrews Agreement) (No.2) Act 2007 ran to just two clauses and was debated in the Commons for three hours.

 The EU (Future Relationship) Bill will be one of the most constitutionally important pieces of legislation laid before Parliament in decades, putting into law the way in which the UK implements the country’s future relationship with the EU, particularly in relation to trade.
 In normal circumstances, the recommended minimum time intervals between stages of a Bill in each House are as follows:

 Recommended minimum time intervals between stages of a Bill in each House

 |Stages||House of Commons||House of Lords|

-|Presentation/1st Reading to 2nd Reading||2 weeks||2 weekends (whether this is for a new Bill introduced in the Lords or one brought from the Commons)|
+|First Reading (Presentation) to Second Reading||2 weeks||2 weekends (whether this is for a new Bill introduced in the Lords or one brought from the Commons)|

-|2nd Reading to Committee||7-10 calendar days||14 days|
+|Second Reading to Committee||7-10 calendar days||14 days|

 |Committee stage to Report||7 days||14 days “on all bills of considerable length and complexity”|

-|Report to 3rd Reading||Taken immediately after report stage||3 sitting days|
+|Report to Third Reading||Taken immediately after report stage||3 sitting days|

 Yet both Houses of Parliament are being asked to pass the Bill to implement the treaty with the EU in a single day, just six days after it was officially confirmed that there would be a treaty, six days after Parliament was recalled from recess to consider the Bill, four days after the treaty was published, and less than 48 hours before the treaty will be applied.